-6 Summary and Beam Time Request
+5 Summary and Beam Time Request

-In this experiment we propose a study of the Transverse Momentum-Dependent (TMD) parton distributions via measurements of pion and kaon electro-production in SIDIS in the hard scattering regime ($Q^2 > 1 \text{ GeV}^2$, $W^2 > 4 \text{ GeV}^2$), using an 11 GeV electron beam from the upgraded CEBAF facility and the CLAS12 detector.
+In this experiment we propose a study of the Transverse Momentum-Dependent (TMD) parton distributions via measurements of pion and kaon electro-production in SIDIS in the hard scattering regime ( $Q^2 > 1 \text{ GeV}^2$ , $W^2 > 4 \text{ GeV}^2$ ), using an 11 GeV electron beam from the upgraded CEBAF facility and the CLAS12 detector.

-For this proposal, we request 110 days of beam time with high polarization of electrons at 11 GeV and a transversely polarized hydrogen target (100 days of datataking plus 10 days for calibration, empty target runs and supportive tests).
-We expect to improve substantially the statistical precision of the HERMES and COM-PASS measurements on the hydrogen target, especially in the intermediate-to-large x region (x > 0.2).
-The precise mapping of the valence region is important to extract fundamental quantities like the tensor charge [92, 126], which can be compared to Lattice QCD calculations [127].
+For this proposal, we request 110 days of beam time with high polarization of electrons at 11 GeV and a transversely polarized hydrogen target (100 days of data-taking plus 10 days for calibration, empty target runs and supportive tests).
+We expect to improve substantially the statistical precision of the HERMES measurements on the hydrogen target and the COMPASS measurements on the deuterium and proton targets, especially in the intermediate-to-large x region (x > 0.2).
+The precise mapping of the valence region is important to extract fundamental quantities like the tensor charge [87, 122], which can be compared to Lattice QCD calculations [123].

-The large acceptance of the CLAS12 detector permits a simultaneous scan of various variables $(x, z, P_T \text{ and } Q^2)$.
+The large acceptance of the CLAS12 detector permits a simultaneous scan of various variables ( $x_B$ , z, $P{h\perp}$ and $Q^2$ ).
 The most important advantage of the HD-Ice target compared to nuclear targets (NH3, ND3) is its superior dilution factor, crucial for studies of transverse momentum dependence of TMDs, which is one of the main goals of our proposal.
-Wide acceptance of the HD-Ice also increases the kinematical coverage of measurements, in particular at large Q^2 , providing a wider range in Q^2 to study evolution effects and control possible higher twist contributions in the measurements of TMD observables in general, and of the Sivers asymmetry in particular.
+Wide acceptance of the HD-Ice also increases the kinematical coverage of measurements, in particular at large $Q^2$ , providing a wider range in $Q^2$ to study evolution effects and control possible higher twist contributions in the measurements of TMD observables in general, and of the Sivers asymmetry in particular.